vidyabharti9/Daily-Learning-Widget/README.md

 **Usage**

- Select a subject to learn about from the available options (Physics, Chemistry, Biology, Astronomy).
- Read the displayed fact, and mark it as "Learned" if you want to track your progress.
- Bookmark facts for later reference.
+ Select a subject to learn about from the available options (Physics, Chemistry, Biology, Astronomy) Read the displayed fact, and mark it as "Learned" if you want to track your progress Bookmark facts for later reference
- Access your learned facts in the settings panel, where you can also clear your learning history.
+ Access your learned facts in the settings panel, where you can also clear your learning history

 **Folder Structure**